osgamedeveloper/UnityQualityGates/README.md

 =======
 ## Getting Started

-This is an example of how you may create a QG setup for your project.
+This is an example of how you may create a Quality Gates setup for your project.

 ### Prerequisites

-Just copy the existing Assets/Editor folder to your project and it's ready to go.
+Just copy the existing Assets/CICD folder to your project and it's ready to go.

 ### Installation

-1. Copy Assets/Editor folder to your project
+1. Copy Assets/CICD folder to your project
 2. Use CICD context menu button for additional actions
 3. Develop your own QG by implementing IQualityGate.cs interface
    ```cs